top of page

 Ecstatic dance is a space for freedom, expression, and connection.
 Consent is what makes that possible.

-When consent is practiced well:
+When consent is practiced by the community:

 proud-seattle-ecstatic-dance.jpg